Eddie Howe's predicted Newcastle United starting XI as major calls made on Miguel Almiron and Callum Wilson

 But what team will Howe pick for the game?
 Will he opt to rest some of Sunday’s starters?

-Here, we take a look at the starting XI Howe could name for Newcastle United’s trip to the City Ground on Friday night.
+Here, we take a look at the starting XI Howe could name for Newcastle United’s trip to the City Ground.

 Do you agree with our picks?
 Follow us on our social media channels and let us know your thoughts there.